 Screening of vulnerability

 Until the end of 2020, the law did not envisage any specific identification mechanisms for vulnerable categories of asylum seekers, except for children.
 The identification of vulnerability was mainly stated to be mainstreamed in the training of caseworkers, but special trainings are rarely provided.
-However, at the end of 2020, amendments to the law introduced a mandatory vulnerability assessment and recommendations, as well as an obligatory referral of vulnerability reports to the case workers.
+However, at the end of 2020, amendments to the law introduced a mandatory vulnerability assessment and recommendations, as well as an obligatory referral of vulnerability reports to the case workers in order to carry out a needs assessment and individual support plan which would be attached to asylum seeker’s file.
 The implementation of these amendments remains to be seen in practice.